Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Conclusions and future lines of research

-First, biologically-grounded studies should aim to combine system-specific models with empirical measures of vegetation-mediated feedbacks.
-Existing models for vegetation self-organization are mostly phenomenological and are only validated qualitatively via the visual comparison of simulated and observed (macroscopic) patterns.
+In the second direction, biologically-grounded studies should aim to combine system-specific models with empirical measures of vegetation-mediated feedbacks.
 Experimental measures of the (microscopic) processes and feedbacks central to most models of vegetation pattern formation are hard to obtain, leading to arbitrary (free) parameter values and response functions.
 For example, very few models incorporate empirically-validated values of water diffusion and plant dispersal rates, despite the crucial role of these parameters in the emergence of patterns.
 Instead, these models fine-tune such values to obtain patterns similar in, for example, their wavelength, to the natural pattern.
-Similarly, we are only beginning to understand how plants rearrange their root system in the presence of competing individuals \citep{Cabal2020b}, and hence kernel-based models still do not incorporate realistic functional forms for the kernels.
+Similarly, we are only beginning to understand how plants rearrange their root system in the presence of competing individuals \citep{Cabal2020b,Cabal2021b}, and hence kernel-based models still do not incorporate realistic functional forms for the kernels.
 Instead, these models use phenomenological functions to test potential mechanisms for pattern formation by qualitatively comparing model output and target pattern, thus limiting the potential of the models to make quantitative predictions.
-To establish a dialogue between experiments and theory, models should develop from a microscopic description of the system \citep{DeAngelis_2016, Railsback2019}.
-This approach allows for a more realistic and accurate description of the plant-to-plant and plant-water interactions as well as for a better reconciliation between model parameters and system-specific empirical measures.
-Hopefully it will also allow researchers to unify existing theoretical approaches to vegetation pattern formation \citep{Martinez_Garcia_2014}.
+To establish a dialogue between experiments and theory, these purely mechanistic models should develop from a microscopic description of the system \citep{DeAngelis_2016, Railsback2019}, which allows for a more realistic and accurate description of the plant-to-plant and plant-water interactions as well as for a better reconciliation between model parameters and system-specific empirical measures.
 Subsequently, existing tools from mathematics, statistical physics, and/or computer science can be used to reach a macroscopic PDEM that captures the key ingredients of the microscopic dynamics.
 Statistical physics, which was conceived to describe how observed macroscopic properties of physical systems emerge from the underlying microscopic processes, provides a compelling and well-developed framework to make such a micro-macro connection.